sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/interactive.svg'</img>

 We can also launch the phrases (chunks) interactively.
-In this case, when the mouse is in the lower-left quadrant, `chunk` is played; lower-right quadrant, `chunk1`; upper-left quadrant, `chunk2`; and upper-right quadrant, `chunk3`.
+In this case, when the mouse is in the lower-left quadrant, `chunk` is played;
+lower-right quadrant, `chunk1`; upper-left quadrant, `chunk2`; and upper-right quadrant, `chunk3`.

 4. Adding graphics
 ------------------

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics1.svg'</img>

 Turtle graphics can be combined with the music blocks.
+By placing graphics blocks, e.g., Forward, inside of Note blocks, the graphics stay in sync with the music.
 In this example, each time the pitch is raised by one half step, the pen size decreases and the pen color increases.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/graphics2.png'</img>